netizen-a/dylink/README.md

 ## Example

-Below is a basic working example on how to use the macro.
+Below is a basic working example on how to use the macro on windows.
 For windows, the `.dll` file extension is *optional*, but still recommended.

 ```rust
 use dylink::dylink;